 BitMEX exchange accepts users from almost all countries in the world including the UK, EU, Australia, and Canada, but not from the US.

-BitMEX will deduct a fee for every trade made on your account and their fee structure is given below:
+BitMEX will deduct a fee for every trade made on your account as follows:

 BitMEX exchange works on a maker/taker model and the trading fees depend on the type of order (contracts/futures) and the cryptocurrency.
 For Traditional Futures, when trading BTC, BitMEX rebates the maker trader 0.025% and charges 0.075% to the taker.
 That’s right!
 The maker earns a small compensation!

-BitMEX exchange doesn’t charge any fee to deposit Bitcoins (BTC).
-Except for the network fee, it doesn’t deduct any other fee to withdraw the BTC.
+BitMEX exchange doesn’t charge any fee to deposit Bitcoin.
+Except for the network fee, it doesn’t deduct any withdrawal fee either.
 The network is a fee based on the blockchain load and is a fee charged whenever a transaction occurs on the Bitcoin blockchain.
 This is also known as ‘Miners Fee’.
 It is completely independent of the platform.

 BitMEX has not set any withdrawal limits for its users.
 However, it has set a value for the minimum deposit to trade.
 The minimum amount to trade varies from trade to trade, but if we consider XBTUSD (XBT is BTC), it is 1$ * 1% (Initial Margin) = $0.01.
 At XBT/USD price of $6500, this equals 0.00000154 XBT ($0.01/$6500).

 BitMEX doesn’t accept any type of fiat payment like credit/debit cards or bank transfer.
-Users must deposit only Bitcoins to start trading.
+Users must deposit Bitcoin to start trading.

-To protect its customer’s account from unauthorised access, Binance exchange offers 2FA (Two Factor Authentication) via Google Authenticator or Yubikey.
-If the option Strict IP Pinning is enabled, then users will be notified of login from an unknown device.
-Whenever the user places a withdrawal request, BitMEX will start processing that only after getting confirmation from the user via email.
-This step will prevent hackers from making unauthorized withdrawals.
+To protect its customer’s account from unauthorised access, BitMEX offers 2FA (Two Factor Authentication).
+If the Strict IP Pinning option is enabled, then users will be notified of any logins from an unknown device.
+Whenever the user places a withdrawal request, BitMEX will only start processing it after getting confirmation from the user via email.
+This step should help prevent hackers from making unauthorized withdrawals.

 Even though BitMEX exchange is available on social media platforms like Twitter or forums like Reddit, it doesn’t provide customer support through these channels.

 Even though the names of these two exchanges look similar, they differ in their functionality.
-Being a US-based cryptocurrency exchange, Bittrex accepts the residents in US whereas BitMEX accepts members from almost all countries in the world except the US.
+As a US-based cryptocurrency exchange, Bittrex accepts US residents whereas BitMEX accepts members from almost all countries in the world except the US.
 When compared with Bittrex, BitMEX only supports a limited number of cryptocurrencies.
 Regarding the payment methods, BitMEX currently accepts only Bitcoins whereas Bittrex allows its verified customers to buy cryptocurrencies using fiat currencies.

 BitMEX provides up to 100x leverage for the future and perpetual contracts whereas Bittrex doesn’t support margin trading.

 Often, these two exchanges get confused among novice traders because of the similarity in their names.
 BitMEX offers more leverage and advanced trading techniques when compared to Bitfinex.
-Even though both these exchanges aim to provide better security for the customer’s funds, Bitfinex has added more advanced security features (after the big hack) when compared to BitMEX which has never been hacked.
+Even though both these exchanges aim to provide better security for the customer’s funds, Bitfinex has added more advanced security features (after a significant hack) when compared to BitMEX which has never been hacked.

 Bitfinex accepts fiat-based payments via bank transfer whereas BitMEX only supports Bitcoin deposits.
 Regarding the fees, Bitfinex charges a marginal fee when compared with BitMEX for market purchases.